onelessangel/PCom/2 - Message Administrator/src/Readme.md

     - if it's a closed connection, deletes client from connected_clients and updates subscribers connection status
     - otherwise, receives the command, updates subscribers and adds/removes subscribers as necessary

-When the server receives EXIT from user input:
+When the server receives _EXIT_ from user input:
-- send EXIT message to all connected clients
+- sends EXIT message to all connected clients
 - closes clients' sockets

 ## -- THE SUBSCRIBER --

-When first connected, send ID to the server.
+When first connected, sends ID to the server.

 If it receives a meesage from the server:
 - it it's EXIT, it closes;